-Why 2-3 hours visit duration is ideal for with kids: A 2-3 hour tour and museum visit keeps kids engaged without tiring them.
+Why 2-3 hours visit duration is ideal for with kids: A guided stadium and museum tour plus café break fits a family with kids without tiring them.

 Family Stadium & Museum Tour: